 South Manitou Island is a great place to hike and explore.
-Download an island map (below), and plan your hike in before you come.
+Take a look at an island map, and plan your hike in before you come.
 Consider checking out some of these destinations.

 If you are visiting South Manitou Island for just a day, your time will be limited, so be sure you know when the ferry leaves and plan your hiking with enough cushion to be sure you don't miss the boat!

 1. The Village - Be sure to take a leisurely walk through the village when you get off the ferry.
 The ranger station is the two story building on the left as you exit the dock.
 It was originally built as the home for the U.S.L.S.S. keepers and surfmen.
 The building was divided into two sections.
 The north section was for the private residence for the keeper and his family, and the south end was for the surfmen.
 At the rear of the building was a common area that included a kitchen.

 Most of the houses in the village are listed on the register of historic places.
 Married members of the Life-Saving Service and later the Coast Guard lived in them.
 Some were used as a general store or post office and homes of other islanders.
 Today, they are used for temporary housing for staff and volunteers.

 Be sure to stop by the visitor center which is housed in what used to be the island's general store.
 You will find a collection of historic photos and artifacts that will help you get a feeling of what life was like on the island in the past.
 As you look at the displays, try to imagine yourself living on the island with the people you see in the photos.